dessibelle/any-hostname/readme.txt

 1. Any Hostname settings

 == Changelog ==

+= 1.0.6 =
+* Added a setting for overriding the WordPress filter priority used for registering the URL overrides.
+Defaults to 20, but can be any value accepted by the `add_filter()`/`remove_filter()` functions.
+This can be helpful to solve priority conflicts with other plugins.

 = 1.0.5 =
 * Added filter to the option `option_theme_mods_{$current_theme_slug}` to filter the URL to header image and background image when using for example `get_header_image()` or `get_theme_mods()` (Thanks to [feedmeastraycat](http://profiles.wordpress.org/feedmeastraycat)).